treasure-data/td-js-sdk/STREAMING_INGESTION.md

 ## Configurations

-We introduce new option to opt-in our new JavaScript endpoint, named `useNewJavaScriptEndpoint`, which has value of `true` or `false`.
+We introduce a new option to opt-in our new JavaScript endpoint, named `useNewJavaScriptEndpoint`, which has a `true` or `false` value.
 When you enable this option, you need to change the `host` configuration as well, so that it will point to our new endpoint

 :information_source: This new feature won't impact the server side cookie and the personalization features